 For all of his years playing the music industry, popularity and seasoning doesn’t make it any less difficult.
 “Hey, there ain’t no easy maneuvers out there.
 Of course there’s guys that’s still payin’ dues… I’m still payin’ dues,” he proclaims, with a faint hint of pride and the under-the-surface melancholy of years of road life, “and I’m supposed to be some sucker that’s like, ‘oh I figured something’ out.
 Well what I’m tryin’ to figure out is to don’t get beat as much as I used to!”
 His unbridled, constantly unique language can’t help but keep you hanging on his every word, his humor masks the fact that you’re sharing company with a five-time Grammy winner and Rock n Roll Hall of Fame inductee, and one of the most inventive musicians of our time.
 “And I’m tryin’ to shift that gear some more,” he quips.

 If it could be boiled down to it’s most basic elements, though, Dr. John says with pinpoint accuracy what making music is about.
 “Dancin’.
 Dancing is a very big part of all of what we do.
 If you don’t make people dance… what the fuck you doin’ playin’ music?”

-And on the future, if he plans to keep rolling with the style he did on Locked Down, he minces no words with a stare and a two second pause that means, ‘listen the hell up, son’ before he commands the conversation; “I ain’t tryin’ to be mister predictable.
+And in the future, if he plans to keep rolling with the style he did on Locked Down, he minces no words with a stare and a two second pause that means, ‘listen the hell up, son’ before he commands the conversation; “I ain’t tryin’ to be mister predictable.
 I ain’t tryin’ to be anything-able.
 I just wanna make music.
-And I want to make music to the best of my abilitaries.”
+And I want to make music to the best of my abilities.”